knative/docs/docs/serving/app-security/security-guard-install.md

         ```
 === "Install using the Knative Operator"

-    Use the following script to install Security-Guard and Serving using the Knative Operator:
+    Use the following example script to install Security-Guard and Serving using the Knative Operator.
+    !!! note
+       The example shows a case where kourier ingress is used, make the necessary changes when installing with istio or contour:

     ```
     kubectl apply --filename - <<EOF